-Suppose Adam trespassed onto Brian's property and accidently left a lit cigarette on Brian's wood deck.
+Suppose Adam trespassed onto Brian's property and accidentally left a lit cigarette on Brian's wood deck.
 The cigarette causes a fire that destroys Brian's house and causes permanent burn-related tissue damage to Brian's hands.

-Brian's neighbor and friend, Chris, volunteers to rebuild the house as a friendly gesture.
+Brian's neighbor and friend, Chris, volunteers to help rebuild the house as a friendly gesture.
 Brian also receives health insurance coverage for his injuries.
-Under the collateral source rule, Brian can sue Adam and recover for the full value of the property and all costs associated with his burn injuries.
+Under the collateral source rule, Brian can sue Adam and recover the full value of the property and all costs associated with his burn injuries.

 If the lawsuit goes to trial, the jury won't hear about either Chris's act of helping rebuild the house or Brian's insurance coverage.
 But Brian's health insurer will almost certainly have a valid personal injury lien on any amount it paid to cover treatment of Brian's burn injuries.

 A number of state legislatures have passed laws that change the way the collateral source rule is applied.
 Depending on the state, these changes create some narrow and broad exceptions to the rule.

 In California, collateral source evidence is admissible in a case against a health care provider for professional negligence ("medical malpractice").
 As the defendant, the health care provider can introduce evidence of amounts that are payable to the injured person by insurance carriers and other sources.
 However, where the defendant introduces this kind of evidence, the injured person can also introduce evidence of the payments they made to get those insurance benefits.
 The California statute is a relatively narrow exception to the collateral source rule, and it's similar to rules in place in other states.

 To understand how the collateral source rule could affect your case, it might make sense to talk with a personal injury lawyer in your area.
 Learn more about finding the right personal injury lawyer for you and your case.
 You can also use the tools on this page to connect with a lawyer near you.